ioBroker/ioBroker.socket-classes/README.md

 * callback *(function)*: `function (error, namespace)`

 ### <a name="checkfeaturesupported_a"></a>checkFeatureSupported(feature, callback)
-Checks if same feature is supported by current js-controller
+Checks, if the same feature is supported by the current js-controller
 * feature *(string)*: feature name like `CONTROLLER_LICENSE_MANAGER`
 * callback *(function)*: `function (error, isSupported)`

 ### <a name="decrypt_a"></a>decrypt(encryptedText, callback)
-Decrypts text with system secret key
+Decrypts text with the system secret key
 * encryptedText *(string)*: encrypted text
 * callback *(function)*: `function (error, decryptedText)`

 ### <a name="encrypt_a"></a>encrypt(plainText, callback)
-Encrypts text with system secret key
+Encrypts text with the system secret key
 * plainText *(string)*: normal text
 * callback *(function)*: `function (error, encryptedText)`